 All students on Biological Sciences programmes follow the same core modules in the first year of study, where the programme will range from biological chemistry to ecology and biodiversity.
 This will be complemented by a Life Science Skills programme that will provide training in quantitative skills, programming, statistics and scientific writing and presentation.
 You will develop a synoptic understanding of Biological Sciences before starting to specialise in year 2 by taking elective modules.
 By selecting modules from different areas a broad biological sciences training is possible or you can make selections leading to specialisation in a range of areas including Ecology, Environmental Science, Biodiversity, Microbiology, Immunology, Molecular Biology, Stem Cells, Neuroscience, Developmental Biology and Bioinformatics.
+Our third year specialised modules are based around our wide-ranging, world class research expertise and you will be brought to the edge of knowledge in your chosen specialised modules, taught by experts.

-Through laboratory, computational and field work you will learn the skills you need to design, carry out and analyse the data from biological experiments.
+Through laboratory, computational and field work you will learn the skills you need to design, carry out and analyse the data from biological experiments